-Each of the executive Directors entered into a service contract with the Company for a term of two years commencing on 27 June 2020.
-Mr. Leung Chi Kin, Ms. Li Sin Ming, Ivy and Mr. Sy Lai Yin, Sunny entered into a letter of re-appointment with the Company for a term of two years commencing on 1 October 2019, 20 June 2019 and 24 September 2020 respectively.
+Each of Ms. Wang Qiuqin, Mr. Huo Zhihong and Mr. Chu Xueping entered into a service contract with the Company for a term of two years commencing on 27 June 2020, 27 June 2020 and 18 June 2021, respectively.
+Mr. Leung Chi Kin, Ms. Li Sin Ming, Ivy and Mr. Sy Lai Yin, Sunny entered into a letter of re-appointment with the Company for a term of two years commencing on 1 October 2021, 20 June 2021 and 24 September 2020 respectively.
 They are all subject to retirement by rotation and re-election at the annual general meeting of the Company in accordance with the Bye-laws.

 Pursuant to Bye-law 84(1) of the Bye-laws, at each annual general meeting one-third of the Directors for the time being (or, if their number is not a multiple of three, the number nearest to but not less than one-third) shall retire from office by rotation provided that every Director shall be subject to retirement at least once every three years.
-For better corporate governance, all members of the Board will retire from office by rotation at the forthcoming annual general meeting of the Company.
-All members of the Board are eligible and will offer themselves for re-election.
+Accordingly, Mr. Leung Chi Kin ("Mr. Leung") and Ms. Li Sin Ming, Ivy will retire from office by rotation at the annual general meeting and, being eligible, will offer themselves for re-election at the annual general meeting.